Ashwin-S-Nambiar/ashlog/content/projects/MovieVault.md

 tags: [projects, react, javascript, portfolio, experiments, movie-app]
 ---
 ## Overview
 MovieVault is a front-end web application designed to make it easier for users to discover movies, view details, and maintain a personal watchlist.
-By leveraging the [[notes/Public APIs/OMDb]] API, the app provides access to movie plots, release years, genres, and other metadata.
+By leveraging the [[notes/Public APIs/TMDB API]], the app provides access to movie plots, release years, genres, and other metadata.
 Smooth animations powered by [[notes/Tech Stack/Motion]] (previously as **Framer Motion**), along with responsive design via [[notes/Tech Stack/TailwindCSS]], deliver a polished and engaging user experience.
+Earlier version used [[notes/Public APIs/OMDb]], due to it's downtime I migrated to TMDB.

 Live: **[movie-watchlist.ashwin.co.in](https://movie-watchlist.ashwin.co.in)**
 Source code: **[Explore Repo](https://github.com/Ashwin-S-Nambiar/MovieVault)**